ravina-dalal/blog-app/README.md

 # Quotes App

-Application for adding and readind the quotes
+Application for adding and reading the quotes

 ## Screenshots